sgeorge91/frappy/README.md

 - Embedding time series into a d-dimensional vector space
 - Calculate correlation dimension at different embedding dimensions
 - Calculate saturated correlation dimension and minimum embedding dimension using curve fitting
+- Module for generating surrogate data using
+  - Random shuffling
+  - Preserving autocorrelation at lag-1 (AR(1) surrogates)